List of rivers of Alabama

 This is a list of rivers of the US state of Alabama.
-Alabama has over 77,000 miles of rivers and streams with more freshwater biodiversity than any other US state.
+Alabama has over 132,000 miles of rivers and streams with more freshwater biodiversity than any other US state.
 Alabama's rivers are among the most biologically diverse waterways in the world.
 38% of North America's fish species, 43% of its freshwater gill-breathing snails, 51% of its freshwater turtle species, and 60% of its freshwater mussel species are native to Alabama's rivers.

-List by drainage basin
+By drainage basin

 All rivers in Alabama eventually flow into the Gulf of Mexico.
 This list arranges rivers into drainage basin, which are ordered by the location of the mouth of the main stem from east to west.
 Tributaries are ordered from mouth to source (subject to being within the borders of Alabama).